UnbendableStraw/homepwn-simple/README.md

 # Simple HomePod USB / UART Adapter
 This is a forked / modified repo of el1ng's and tihmstar's homepod adapters.
-I've modified them to fit different test probes, since the E2 probes tend to poke holes.
+I've modified it to fit different test probes since the E2/B1 probes tend to poke holes.
+I reverted the shape  of the adapter back to a circle.
+The alignment tabs are now properly aligned and enabled.
+The screw holes are now properly lined up.
+The location of the pin holes also needed slight tweaking, and by widening the width of the pin box it makes a perfect fit!

 Also included is my table stand.
 This can be used as a base to sit your homepod on when upside-down, to prevent scratches on the plastic top.
 It can also be used to protect the dongle when homepod is placed upright, to support USB Airplay (since the adapter will stick out the bottom and not let the HomePod sit flat on a table)